 CHP technology can be operated using Natural Gas, LPG or Biogas (Syngas) fuelled sources.

-Helec Limited is proud to have been operating in the UK for more than 10 years delivering CHP solutions and in 2020 we see companies such as Bosch -Thermotechnology struggle to compete and apparently have now withdrawn access to there portfolio of gas fuelled CE – CHP units from the UK HVAC market place.
+Helec Limited is proud to have been operating in the UK for more than 11 years delivering CHP solutions and in 2020 we see a number of CHP manufacturers appear to struggle to compete in the UK HVAC market place with some commercial brand names having withdrawn their ranges of gas fuelled CE – CHP units and service support.

-Rest assured Helec will match and surpass the Bosch equivalent to confidently supply, commission, maintain and service a comprehensive range of industry leading Gas fired CHP systems for your next project.
+Rest assured Helec will match and surpass design performances in order to confidently supply, commission, maintain and service a comprehensive range of industry leading Gas fired CHP systems for your next project.

 Contact us today to discuss your CHP project.